 At an elevation of over 4,000 feet, with seriously spectacular views of the grandeur of Glacier Point, Half Dome Village is known today for the same warm hospitality its founders offered some one hundred years ago when visitors were still only trickling into Yosemite.

-There 46 cabins with private baths, 14 wood cabins with shared bath houses, 403 canvas tents and 18 motel rooms.
+There are 46 cabins with private baths, 14 wood cabins with shared bath houses, 403 canvas tents and 18 motel rooms.
 Oh, and deer can be seen grazing throughout the camp grounds.

 People even get married here…